Pulses Food Are The Food of The Future.

 The term “pulses” is limited to crops harvested solely as dry grains, which differentiates them from other vegetable crops that are harvested while still green.

-Pulses are a low fat source of protein with high levels of protein and fibre.
+Pulses are a low-fat source of protein with high levels of protein and fibre.
 Pulses also contain important vitamins and minerals like iron, potassium and folate.

 All proteins are created from twenty different amino acid building blocks.
 Nine of these amino acids cannot be produced by the body and are called “essential”.
-This is because they must come from foods we eat.
+This is because they must come from the foods we eat.
 Most plant proteins lack at least one essential amino acid.

 Health benefits